 When is the best time to take out travel insurance?

-When is the best* time to take out travel insurance?
-When you book your holiday.
 If your travel insurance includes cancellation cover, you are protected if you are forced to cancel your holiday prior to departure.

 - Injury, illness or death of you, a travelling companion or a relative